~$480B

 Retainers scale with catalogue complexity and off-marketplace strategy depth, $2,500–$4,000/month for single-brand FBA-to-DTC transitions, $4,000–$6,000/month for established DTC brands with 500+ SKU catalogues, $5,000–$10,000/month for aggregator-portfolio engagements covering multiple brands.

-Seattle hosts more Amazon-adjacent businesses than any other city on earth, and a meaningful share of that ecosystem is not AWS or retail Amazon but Amazon marketplace, FBA sellers, DTC brands operating on Amazon, marketplace-analytics SaaS, aggregator portfolios, and agencies serving all of the above.
+Seattle hosts a very large concentration of Amazon-adjacent businesses, including Amazon marketplace operators, FBA sellers, DTC brands operating on Amazon, marketplace-analytics SaaS, aggregator portfolios, and agencies serving all of the above.
 Amazon SEO (the internal search algorithm inside Amazon) and Google SEO for Amazon-adjacent businesses are different disciplines, and we scope them separately.

 Retainers $2,500–$6,000/month depending on catalogue size and the depth of off-Amazon strategy.
 Ranking timelines often faster than classic DTC SEO because the competitive sets are thinner.